JeffreyLum/JeffreyLum/README.md

 - 👋 Hi, I’m Jeffrey Lum
-- 🌱 I’m currently learning app development with React Native, front-end web development with HTML, CSS, and JavaScript, and more!
+- 🌱 I’m currently learning app development with React Native, front-end web development with HTML, CSS, JavaScript, and JavaScript Frameworks.

 <!---
 JeffreyLum/JeffreyLum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.